theninexl/bipolarArtist/content/inspiring-change.md

 ---
-title: "Creating Change"
+title: "Bipolar Artist - Inspiring Change"
-description: "Change this description"
+description: "Change can start with an idea, a sketch, a conversation or a brainstorm in a coffee shop.
+We don’t know how it happens we’re just experts at making sure it does."
 date: 2020-10-14T18:48:21+02:00
 draft: false
 weight: 10